Trust Region Continual Learning as an Implicit Meta-Learner: Experimental Evaluations

 \Cref{tab:imagenet_fid_forgetting} shows that Trust Region achieves the best final performance and the lowest forgetting on both datasets.
 On high-heterogeneity CW10, Trust Region attains the highest average success rate ({88.3\%$_{\pm 0.4}$}) while also exhibiting the smallest magnitude of forgetting ({4.4$_{\pm 0.9}$}), improving over replay (85.3\%$_{\pm 2.0}$, $8.2_{\pm 2.0}$) and outperforming regularization-only baselines.
 EWC performs similarly to finetuning on CW10, consistent with the view that a local quadratic surrogate can be a weak guide when tasks have limited overlap \citep{kirkpatrick2017overcoming}.
 Replay is competitive on CW10 because mixing past and current samples approximates multitask training over the union of tasks and thus directly supplies gradients for retention.
 However, generative replay can suffer from error accumulation and distribution drift when earlier generators are imperfect, which compounds over the task sequence and can worsen forgetting \citep{pmlr-v202-gao23e,pmlr-v274-masip25a}.
 Trust Region mitigates this by anchoring updates within a neighborhood that preserves past-task performance, improving stability relative to replay alone.

-On low-heterogeneity ImageNet-500, Trust Region yields a clearer gain over replay, achieving the best average FID ({44.5$_{\pm 2.3}$}) and the lowest forgetting ({10.6$_{\pm 3.0}$}), improving over replay (53.4$_{\pm 6.0}$, 18.2$_{\pm 4.6}$) and outperforming finetuning and EWC.
+On low-heterogeneity ImageNet-500, Trust Region outperform over replay, achieving the best average FID ({44.5$_{\pm 2.3}$}) and the lowest forgetting ({10.6$_{\pm 3.0}$}), improving over replay (53.4$_{\pm 6.0}$, 18.2$_{\pm 4.6}$) and outperforming finetuning and EWC.
 This suggests that, even when tasks share more structure, the additional local constraint effectively helps prevent “mode hopping” across many equivalent low-loss solutions during long-horizon training in overparameterized generative models \citep{garipov2018modeconnectivity,draxler2018nobarriers}.

 Surprisingly, continual meta-learning baselines underperform on ImageNet-500, falling well below finetuning: FTML reaches 172.5$_{\pm 9.1}$ average $\mathrm{FID}$ with 128.5$_{\pm 9.0}$ forgetting, and VRMCL reaches 142.2$_{\pm 8.5}$ with 96.6$_{\pm 8.4}$ forgetting.
 Yet on CW10 their performance remain good, though still below Trust Region.
 Intuitively, lower task heterogeneity implies greater overlap among task optima, so replay-only training already tracks a shared low-loss region.
 Bilevel meta-learning then becomes more error-amplifying where imperfections in replay bias the outer meta-gradient objective and simultaneously corrupt the inner adaptation step taken from that slightly off initialization, pushing updates away from the shared basin (see \Cref{fig:imagenet-task1}).
 In CW10, optima overlap less and inner adaptation is less informative, so replay supplies most of the retention signal.
 Performance is therefore dominated by the outer meta-gradient objective, making the adaptation step comparatively less sensitive.
+We provide additional results on permuted tasks orders in \Cref{app-subsec:permutation}.